 FloCon HVAC Distribution Manifolds

-FloCon commissioning modules act as flow distribution hubs (see above, centre left illustration).
+FloCon commissioning modules act as flow distribution hubs.
 They simplify distribution arrangements to terminal units such as FCUs, chilled beams, trench heaters and radiant panels.
-They are extremely compact, which makes them well received on office projects.
+They are compact and help to shorten install times.

-The illustration bears this out: The modules are supplied in pre-insulated boxes, which means that insulation of individual components is not required.
+Modules are often supplied in pre-insulated boxes, which means that insulation of individual items is not required.
 All parts are easily accessible.
-When it comes to flow balancing, the average FloCon installation needs only one quarter of the interventions required by a commissioning technician on a traditional (ie, individually piped) installation.
+When it comes to flow balancing, the average FloCon installation needs only one quarter of the effort required by a traditional, individually piped layout.

 Energy meters and associated monitoring help to meet the requirements of CIBSE TM39 (Energy Sub-Metering in Buildings).
-Simple, robust, ultrasonic energy meters can be installed so as to monitor energy usage within spatial divisions of a building.
-SAV's meters maintain accuracy of measurement over prolonged service, and can provide the raw data for inclusion in Building Log Books as referred to under Part L of Building Regulations.
+Simple, robust, ultrasonic energy meters can be installed so as to monitor energy usage within sectors of a building.
+SAV Kamstrup meters maintain accuracy of measurement over prolonged service, and can provide the data for inclusion in Building Log Books, as referred to under Part L of Building Regulations.

-The illustration below shows the application of cooling manifolds and fittings to a City dealing room.
-This 50mm bore assembly is based on segmented manifolds with integral isolators.
-A full bore bypass ensures effective flushing of debris.
+The image shows the application of cooling manifolds and fittings to a City dealing room.
+The 50mm bore assembly is made up of segmented manifolds with integral isolators.
+A full bore bypass helps with the effective flushing of debris.
 Flexible multilayer Haka piping (coloured white) is shown between the manifold and terminal units.
 Haka contains an internal aluminium layer which serves as an oxygen barrier.
 It is easy to lay, simple to terminate and has a service life of over 50 years.